DareenHarthi/speech_deepfake_detection/README.md

 ## Usage

 ### Speech DeepFake Detection
-This script allows you to analyze audio files to detect potential deepfake content.
-You can input any audio file with `.WAV` extension or other supported formats.
+This script allows you to detect potential deepfake audio.
+You can input any audio file with `.WAV` extension or other format.

 #### Command Line Arguments